-B. Grant Funded Positions
+B. Grant Funded and Time-Limited Positions

 In addition to being assigned to one of the above general position categories, a position may also be designated as grant funded to identify the source of the funding for the position.
 A grant funded position is one that is established for a specific period of time not to exceed the scheduled termination date of the grant.
-This position will terminate by operation of law at the date of grant termination unless the Board of Commissioners provides appropriate funding to continue the program or position on or prior to the date of grant termination.
-Termination of a grant-funded position shall not be subject to any reduction in force policy.
+This position will terminate by operation of law at the date of grant termination unless the Board of Commissioners provides appropriate funding to continue the program or position on, or prior to, the date of grant termination.
+Termination of a grant-funded or time-limited position shall not be subject to any reduction in force policy.